Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Individual analysis of sample galaxies

 The BPT map of the galaxy reveals strong Seyfert emission within the core due to irradiation from the AGN.
 Beyond this central region, ionisation is mostly dominated by LINER emission, except within the emission lanes, where there is also contribution from composite emission and very weak SF.

-The kinematic fields of NGC\,4941 reveal pronounced extended shocks along the outer bar.
-However, due to the strong AGN outflows, we cannot trace these extended shocks to the innermost regions.
+The kinematic fields of NGC\,4941 reveal pronounced kinematic structures elongated along the outer bar, spanning across several kiloparsecs, with deprojected residual velocity magnitudes reaching up to $\sim$60\kms.
+These features are associated with extended shocks along the bar but due to the strong AGN outflows, we cannot trace them to the innermost regions.
+Therefore, based on the grouping explained in Sect.\,\ref{sec:grouping-shock-class}, this galaxy is classified under \textit{extended shocks and outflows} category.